tommyjoawu/beon-tech-test/README.md

 Project Requirements:

-* Ruby version: 2.7.2
+* Ruby version: 3.1.0
+* Node version: 16.16.0

 #### Before the coding interview:

 * Clone the repository locally and install all the dependencies
 * Get familiar with the codebase
 * Check the database schema